Most patients worry their doctors will give them crap. But the folks who see Dr. Neil Stollman are absolutely begging for it.

 There are also tantalizing hints that traveling to a different environment can modify your microbes.
 In a recent study that tracked just two people over the course of a year, scientists saw a huge change in one’s gut bacteria when the subject traveled from a developed to a developing country.
 The changes were reversed when the subject moved back.

 However, the thrust of most research on the adult microbiome has focused on the impact of diet.
 One study of colorectal cancer patients showed that eating more fruit and vegetable fiber was associated with a jump in diversity and the abundance of certain bacterial species.

-A 2014 study by Harvard University researchers found that putting humans on a diet of either only plant products or only animal products changes their microbiomes in a way that lets their bodies process either more protein or more carbohydrates.
+A by Harvard University researchers found that putting humans on a diet of either only plant products or only animal products changes their microbiomes in a way that lets their bodies process either more protein or more carbohydrates.

-The volunteers on the carnivorous diet saw a big increase in the relatively rare bacterium Bilophila wadsworthia, which has been linked to inflammation and autoimmune gut conditions such as Crohn’s and colitis.
+The volunteers on the carnivorous diet saw a big increase in the relatively rare bacterium Bilophila wadsworthia, which to inflammation and autoimmune gut conditions such as Crohn’s and colitis.
 However, while the volunteers’ microbiomes changed when they switched diets, their microbes flipped back just as quickly when the study ended.
 This suggests we can change our diet to change our disease risk, at least temporarily.

 “Eating a healthier diet is definitely going to change your microbiome in the direction we think is the right one,” José Clemente, Ph.D., an assistant professor at the Icahn School of Medicine at Mount Sinai, said.
 “We don’t know for how long you need to change your diet before the impact on your microbiome is significant.”

 Diversity may be as important for your diet as its overall healthfulness.